Professional/Short course Conservation Project Management

 • Managing partner, stakeholders and third parties: relationships, communication, conflict resolution, cultural differences, etc.

-• The procedures required to ensure that the project remains on track to achieve the impact, within budget and on schedule, to manage risks and issues effectively, and to identify and adapt to lessons learned.
+• The monitoring and control processes required to ensure that the project remains on track to achieve the impact, within budget and on schedule, to manage risks and issues effectively, and to identify and adapt to lessons learned.

 • Methods and processes to ensure effectiveness of communication and maximisation of quality of required documentation and deliverables.